the-full-stack/website/docs/course.md

 Our course incorporates feedback from thousands of learners over 4 years of teaching production machine learning.

-In particular, we've updated all materials with best practices as of 2022 and added some brand new topics.
+We've updated all materials with best practices as of 2022 and added some brand new topics:

 - Formulating the problem and estimating project cost
 - Sourcing, cleaning, processing, labeling, synthesizing, and augmenting data